G. Gordon Liddy Net Worth 2024

 Youth, family, education

 Liddy was born in Brooklyn on November 30, 1930.[5]
-His father, Sylvester James Liddy, was a lawyer; his mother was Maria (Abbaticchio).[6]
-His family was of Irish and Italian descent.
-Liddy was named for George Gordon Battle, a noted attorney and Tammany Hall leader.[5]
-He was raised in Hoboken[7] and West Caldwell, New Jersey.[8]
+His father, Sylvester James Liddy, was a lawyer; his mother was Maria (Abbaticchio) Liddy.[6]
+His family was of Irish and Italian descent, and Liddy had a strict Catholic upbringing.[7]
+He was named for George Gordon Battle, a noted attorney and Tammany Hall leader.[5]
+He was raised in Hoboken[8] and West Caldwell, New Jersey.[9]
 He attended St. Benedict's Preparatory School, his father's alma mater, in Newark.[6]

 College, military, law school

 Liddy was educated at Fordham University, graduating in 1952.[6]
 While at Fordham he was a member of the National Society of Pershing Rifles.
-Following graduation, Liddy joined the United States Army, serving for two years as an artillery officer during the Korean War.
-He attained the rank of first lieutenant and was assigned to an antiaircraft radar unit in Brooklyn for medical reasons.[5][6]
-In 1954, he was admitted to the Fordham University School of Law,[6] earning a position on the Fordham Law Review.[9]
+Following graduation, Liddy joined the United States Army, serving for two years as an artillery officer during the Korean War era.
+Although he attained the rank of first lieutenant, he was not deployed overseas, having been assigned to an antiaircraft radar unit in Brooklyn for medical reasons.[5][6]
+In 1954, he was admitted to the Fordham University School of Law,[6] earning a position on the Fordham Law Review.[10]
 After graduating in 1957, he worked for the Federal Bureau of Investigation (FBI) under J. Edgar Hoover.[6]

 FBI